corelayer/CoreLayer.Citrix.Adc.Nitro/docs/Documentation-Statistics-Aaa.md

         ```

         - Options:
-        For this command, the Options are gathered in an Object LbvserverStatRequestOptions, which has following properties to be used as filters:
+        For this command, the Options are gathered in an Object AaaStatRequestOptions, which has following properties to be used as filters:
         <u>ResourceName</u>: The name of the resource you want to Get, if none is specified, all resources matching the criteria will be returned.
 Not Defining this will return all objects.
         <u>ResourceFilter</u>: a Key-Value Pair with the name (key) of a property of an object, and the value you want to see in the returned objects.
         eg. ResourceFilter = {{"Comment","Hello"}} will make it so only objects with "Hello" as their Comment will be returned.
 Not Defining this will return all objects.